HERMES: Towards Efficient and Verifiable Mathematical Reasoning in LLMs: Experiments

 \subsection{Experimental Setup}

-\paragraph{\method setup.} For \method evaluation, we set both $K_p$ and $K_t$ to 4, which strikes a good balance between inference speed and downstream Lean verification accuracy.
+\paragraph{\method setup.} For \method evaluation, we set both $K_p$ and $K_f$ to 4, which strikes a good balance between inference speed and downstream Lean verification accuracy.
 Lean timeout is set to 60 seconds.
 The memory module selects the top three recorded steps as context.
 The prover of choice is Goedel-Prover-V2-8B~\cite{DBLP:journals/corr/abs-2508-03613} and the autoformalizer model is Goedel-Autoformalizer-8B~\cite{DBLP:journals/corr/abs-2508-03613}, unless stated otherwise.
 Chosen embedding model for the memory block is Qwen3-Embedding-0.6B~\cite{qwen3embedding}.
-The Lean version matches the one used during model training - \texttt{v4.9.0}.
+To ensure consistency with the Goedel-Autoformalizer and Goedel-Prover training data, we utilize Lean version \texttt{v4.9.0}.

 \paragraph{Baseline methods.} We compare our approach against several strong baselines, with Safe~\cite{liu-etal-2025-safe} serving as the previous state-of-the-art method.
 We further introduce Safe*, an improved variant that replaces the prover and autoformalizer in Safe with more advanced model Goedel-Prover-V2~\cite{DBLP:journals/corr/abs-2508-03613} and Goedel-Autoformalizer~\cite{DBLP:journals/corr/abs-2508-03613} to match our \method setup.
-In addition, we include ZS-CoT, a zero-shot chain-of-thought baseline, and Majority@5, which selects the most frequent answer from five sampled reasoning traces.
+In addition, we include CoT, a zero-shot chain-of-thought baseline, and Majority vote, which selects the most frequent answer from five sampled reasoning traces.
 We also include a range of outcome and process reward models.
 The outcome reward models include Skywork-Reward-Llama-3.1-8Bv0.2~\cite{DBLP:journals/corr/abs-2410-18451} and ArmoRM-Llama3-8Bv0.1~\cite{DBLP:conf/emnlp/00030X0024}, while the process reward models include math-shepherd-mistral-7b-prm~\cite{DBLP:conf/acl/WangLSXDLCWS24} and RLHFlow/Llama3.1-8B-PRMDeepseek-Data~\cite{dong2024rlhf}.
-All experiments are conducted on three base models: Qwen3-8B~\cite{qwen3technicalreport}, OpenAI o3-mini~\cite{openai-o3-mini-2025}, and DeepSeek-V3.1~\cite{deepseekai2025deepseekv3technicalreport}.
+The experiments are conducted on numerous base models: Qwen3-8B~\cite{qwen3technicalreport} and OpenAI o3-mini~\cite{openai-o3-mini-2025} in "thinking mode" and DeepSeek-V3.1~\cite{deepseekai2025deepseekv3technicalreport} and V3.2~\cite{deepseekai2025deepseekv32pushingfrontieropen} in "non-thinking" mode.
+We selected strong models from both generation styles to assess our agent's compatibility with mainstream LLMs.

 \paragraph{Datasets and evaluation.} We conduct experiments on four widely used math benchmarks: MATH-500~\cite{lightman2023letsverifystepstep}, AIME'25~\cite{AIME2025}, CollegeMath~\cite{DBLP:conf/icml/TangZWW24}, and HARDMath2~\cite{DBLP:journals/corr/abs-2505-11774}.
 For brevity, we refer to them as MATH, AIME, CM, and HM2, respectively, throughout the experiments.
 Each problem has a 15-minute time limit and an 8,192-token budget (prompt + generation).
 All \method accuracy reports are @1, i.e., the reasoning models were given only one attempt per problem.
 For score-based methods, we evaluate each problem with $N$ generated candidates (CoTs) and report Best-of-N (BoN).
 BoN accuracy is computed based on the reasoning trace selected by the reward model from the $N$ candidates.
 Unless stated otherwise, $N$ is set to 5 reasoning traces, consistent with the configuration adopted in Safe~\cite{liu-etal-2025-safe}.